Māori language: Revitalisation efforts

 By the 1950s some Māori leaders had begun to recognise the dangers of the loss of te reo Māori.
 By the 1970s there were many strategies used to save the language.
-This included Māori-language revitalization programs such as the Kōhanga Reo movement, which from 1982 immersed infants in Māori from infancy to school age.
+This included Māori-language revitalisation programs such as the Kōhanga Reo movement, which from 1982 immersed infants in Māori from infancy to school age.
 There followed in 1985 the founding of the first Kura Kaupapa Māori (Years 1 to 8 Māori-medium education programme) and later the first Wharekura (Years 9 to 13 Māori-medium education programme).
-In 2011 it was reported that although "there was a true revival of te reo in the 1980s and early to mid-1990s … spurred on by the realisation of how few speakers were left, and by the relative abundance of older fluent speakers in both urban neighbourhoods and rural communities", the language has continued to decline."
+In 2011 it was reported that although "there was a true revival of te reo in the 1980s and early to mid-1990s ... spurred on by the realisation of how few speakers were left, and by the relative abundance of older fluent speakers in both urban neighbourhoods and rural communities", the language has continued to decline."
 The decline is believed "to have several underlying causes".
 These include: